Skip to content

 OpenPhone is a reliable VoIP phone system and versatile texting solution that lets you make calls and send and receive messages using just an internet connection.

-With OpenPhone, your team shares a unified number, so your team can manage calls and texts from a single platform.
+With OpenPhone, your team can have a dedicated business phone number so they can manage calls and texts from a single platform.
 You can view all text messages, call recordings, and voicemails with specific contacts in a single view.
 This combination helps your team streamline your communication processes so you no longer have to deal with scattered messages and missed conversations.

-Anyone on your team can easily review and continue any conversations.
-Or move conversations to text if you’re playing phone tag with anyone — which is a breath of fresh air for your team and your customers.
+Anyone on your team can easily review and continue conversations from a shared number.
+Or you can move conversations to text if you’re playing phone tag with anyone — which is a breath of fresh air for your team and your customers.

 As one G2 reviewer put it, “When I was introduced to OpenPhone by a colleague, I was surprised to find how many things I could do with OpenPhone.
 I could use OpenPhone both on my computer and on my mobile phone to make calls, send text messages, answer and reply to calls and texts, send or receive documents and even connect it to my HubSpot account to track calls and text messaging without having to pay the premium prices I found to be a bit too expensive if I used HubSpot’s internal system.”

 OpenPhone also excels at helping businesses save time texting and collaborating.
-With it, you can automate SMS messages and use snippets to answer frequently asked questions (faqs), schedule text messages to your contacts, and help your team collaborate on communications through internal threads or shared access to a business number.
+With it, you can automate SMS messages and use snippets to answer frequently asked questions (FAQs), schedule text messages to your contacts, and help your team collaborate on communications through internal threads.

 Sign up for a free, seven-day trial of OpenPhone.
 If you need to port over an existing number, you can use a temporary phone number to confirm OpenPhone is a good fit.
-And when you’re ready, move any local US, Canadian, or North American toll-free number.
+And when you’re ready, move any local US, Canadian, or North American toll-free number for free.

 OpenPhone pricing